Does your car start fine as you switch the ignition on, but throttles and stalls when put in drive or reverse?

 How to fix

-You can replace a failing clutch at home, but it can be time-consuming as you would need to remove a couple of parts before you can reach the clutch.
+You can replace a failing clutch at home, but you need to have some experience and it is not a repair that I would suggest newbies try to tackle on their own.
+It can also be very time-consuming as you would need to remove a couple of parts before you can reach the clutch.
 Here how you can do it:

 How much does it cost?